POWER UP

-POWER UP provides funding and assistance to filmmakers, as well as producing its own films.
+POWER UP provides funding and assistance to filmmakers and produces its own films.
 After several short films, its first feature film was the comedy Itty Bitty Titty Committee directed by Jamie Babbit.
 In 2004, POWER UP was awarded the Leadership Award by the National Gay and Lesbian Task Force.

-In 2001 K. Pearson Brown, one of the founding members, brought a sexual harassment suit against another founding member, Stacey Codikow.
-Codikow counter-sued alleging that Brown had made sexual overtures towards her and accusing Brown of defamation.
-Codikow also demanded Brown's resignation on the grounds that she was bisexual, and Brown later resigned.
-Both suits were dropped in late 2002.
+In 2001, K. Pearson Brown, one of the founding members, brought a sexual harassment suit against another founding member, Stacey Codikow.
+Codikow counter-sued, alleging that Brown had made sexual overtures towards her and accusing Brown of defamation.
+Codikow also demanded Brown's resignation on the grounds that she was bisexual.
+Brown denied Codikow's allegations, but resigned from the organization.
+Both lawsuits were dropped in late 2002.